arghya711/arghya711.github.io/README.md

-This is my personal portfolio which include my details, skills, certifications, and all the projects with hosted links.
+This is my personal portfolio, which includes my details, skills, certifications, and all my projects with hosted links.

-Designed using html, css, js and Bootstrap.
+Designed using HTML, CSS, JavaScript, and Bootstrap.